-The vessel must be built in the United States.26
+The vessel must be built in the United States.

-NOTE: A U.S.-built vessel will lose its eligibility to engage in the coastwise trade if it is sold foreign or placed under foreign registry (unless the vessel is 200 gross tons or less) or if it is rebuilt (unless the entire rebuilding is effected in the United States).27 Rebuild determinations are made by the United States Coast Guard.
+NOTE: A coastwise-qualified vessel will lose its eligibility to engage in the coastwise trade if it is sold foreign or placed under foreign registry (unless the vessel is 200 gross tons or less) or if it is rebuilt (unless the entire rebuilding is effected in the United States).
+Rebuild determinations are made by the United States Coast Guard.